Substitution of dangerous chemicals

-The substitution of dangerous chemicals in the workplace is the process of replacing chemicals with less hazardous alternatives or eliminating them, generally to improve occupational health and safety or minimize harmful environmental impact.
-The process can be lengthy, as an assessment of dangers, costs, and practicality is necessary.
-Substituting hazardous chemicals follows the principles of green chemistry and results in clean technology.
+The substitution of dangerous chemicals in the workplace is the process of replacing or eliminating the use chemicals that have significant chemical hazards.
+The goal of the substitution process is to improve occupational health and safety and minimize harmful environmental impacts.
+The process can be time-consuming; assessments of dangers, costs, and practicality may be necessary.
+Substituting hazardous chemicals follows the principles of green chemistry and can result in clean technology.

-Chemical Alternative Assessments
+Chemical alternative assessments

 Alternatives assessments are used to determine which chemical is fit to be a substitute.
 A process-based method of substituting chemicals in the workplace involves: